 The Core Group comes a bit later, built on the foundations laid by the Initiating Group.
 It may contain none, some or all of the same people.
-The Core Group is the group that does all those great projects you associate with Transition, local currencies, food projects and so on.
+The Core Group is the group that in general catalyses all those great projects you associate with Transition.
 But it stands on the shoulders of what the Initiating Group did.
 We'll tell you more about that in the next section.